Cynegetica (Nemesianus): Length and state of completion of Text

 325 lines of the Cynegetica survive.
 It is generally agreed that the poem is incomplete.

-It is uncertain whether Nemesianus never finished the poem, or whether it was finished but that sections have subsequently been lost.
-Martin takes the view that the poem was finished, but lost in transmission, referring to the fact that Vospiscus mentions it as a literary achievement (assuming that an unfinished work would not be so mentioned) and by reference to Haupt's textual analysis (based on the fact that the final leaf of a manuscript is filled completely).
+It is uncertain whether Nemesianus never finished the poem, or whether it was finished but with sections that have subsequently been lost.
+Martin takes the view that the poem was by the "Olympius Nemesianus" invented in the Historia Augusta, and that it was finished, but lost in transmission.
+He notes that the (pseudo-author) "Vopiscus" in the Historia Augusta mentions the poem as a literary achievement, and he argues that an unfinished work would not be so mentioned.
+He also refers to Haupt's textual analysis (based on the fact that the final leaf of a manuscript is filled completely).

 It is unknown how long the Cynegetica originally was.
-Williams cites the length of Oppian's four volume Cynegetica as a precedent for a reasonably long work - although notes that there is no evidence that Nemesianus' Cynegetica was as long.
+Williams cites the length of Oppian's four volume Cynegetica as a precedent for a reasonably long work - although he notes that there is no evidence that Nemesianus' Cynegetica was as long.
 Toohey estimates that Nemesianus' poem was at least 400 lines long, on the basis of the length of its proem.